CardioLab/cadptp/README.md

 When only age, gender and symptoms are used as input the basic PTP (ptp_basic) is calcualted.
 If  the number of risk factors are given the risk factor weighted clinical likelihood of CAD (ptp_rf) is also calculated.
 Finally, if CACS is given a CACS weighted clinical likelihood (ptp_cacs) is estimated.

+# Update 2023: Estimation of Clinical likelihood of CCTA-defined coronary artery disease
+Where the cadptp function estimates the Clinical likelihood of CAD defined via invasive coronary angiography, the new cadptp_cta function estimates the Clinical likelihood of coronary artery disease defined from Coronary computed tomography angiography.

 # Instaltion in STATA
 To install CAP-PTP from STATA write the full line below in STATA:

 **net install cadptp, from(https://github.com/CardioLab/cadptp/raw/master/STATA)**

+**help cadptp **  Clinical likelihood of coronary artery disease defined by invasive coronary angiography.
+**help cadptp_cta ** for Clinical likelihood of coronary artery disease defined by coronary computed tomography angiography.

 # Citation